FUBU (Atlanta): Critical reviews

 Leigh-Anne Jackson of The New York Times wrote, "In the present day, Al and Earn have come to a crossroads.
 Al's ready to level up in his career and Earn is little more than dead weight.
 'FUBU' offers the first substantial glimpse into their past, revealing that Al has a decades-old history of carrying his cousin."
-Jacob Oller of Paste gave the episode a 8.4 out of 10 rating and wrote, "Atlanta's second season has been ambitious in the extreme, teaching its lessons in one-offs that separate its characters and genres that don't bend so much as become multi-hyphenates.
+Jacob Oller of Paste gave the episode an 8.4 out of 10 rating and wrote, "Atlanta's second season has been ambitious in the extreme, teaching its lessons in one-offs that separate its characters and genres that don't bend so much as become multi-hyphenates.
 Its first all-flashback episode is just as dark and just as revealing."
 Miles Surrey of The Ringer wrote, "Last week's 'North of the Border' might've been the breaking point for Earn and Paper Boi’s professional (and personal) relationship, when the rapper finally put his foot down and dismissed his ill-equipped manager.
 How will this split affect their respective journeys, and what does Atlanta look like when its two lead protagonists are at an impasse?
 That answer is on hold until next week's finale; Thursday's penultimate episode, 'FUBU', is about how the dynamics of their relationship were first planted.
 That means we have to go back in time."